Soeg1916/heya/KOYEB_DEPLOYMENT.md

 3. Select "GitHub" as the deployment method
 4. Connect your GitHub account if not already connected
 5. Select your repository (e.g., `Soeg1916/mine`)
+6. Select "Use a buildpack" (NOT Docker)
+7. Select "Node.js" as the runtime
-6. Configure settings:
+8. Configure settings:
    - Name: `crypto-recovery-tool`
-   - Region: Select the region closest to your users
+   - Region: Select the region closest to your users (e.g., `fra` for Frankfurt)
    - Instance Type: `nano` (or as needed)
+   - Build Command: `npm install && npm run build`
+   - Run Command: `npm start`
    - Environment variables:
      - Add `TELEGRAM_BOT_TOKEN` with your Telegram bot token
+     - Add `NODE_ENV` with value `production`
    - Port: `5000`
-7. Click "Deploy"
+9. Click "Deploy"

 #### Option 2: Using Koyeb CLI